JHU-PL-Lab/www-fpse/lecture/variants.md

 # #show_type list;;
 type 'a list = [] | (::) of 'a * 'a list
 ```
-Looks very similar to our homebrew one, eh??
+Looks just like our homebrew one other than names for the components

 ### Binary trees

 * Binary trees are like lists but with two self-referential sub-structures instead of one
 * Binary trees also show how arbitrary recursive variants work; same idea but more variants.
-* Here is a tree with data in the *nodes* but not the leaves.
+* Here is a tree with data in the intermediate *nodes* but not in the leaves.

 ```ocaml
 type 'a bin_tree = Leaf | Node of 'a * 'a bin_tree * 'a bin_tree